Troubleshooting

 Making an image file in the Make Image dialog box creates an exact copy of the original disc.
 It is ideal for backing up discs.

 Saving will result in a different image file because the file system data is reconstructed on each save.
-It can be considered as a file-level backup if you open a disc and then just save it to an image file without making changes.
+It can be considered a file-level backup if you open a disc and then just save it to an image file without making changes.

 Bootable CDs

-Bootable USB drives
+Bootable USB Drives

 Booting from a USB drive is different from booting from a CD.
 Rufus is recommended for creating a Windows or Linux USB installation drive from an ISO image file.